-Introduction and Acknowledgements
+Introduction

 Analysts, planners, and decision makers in every sector know that access to data is a challenge.
-In energy, rapid decentralization of both power generation and consumption (e.g., electric vehicles (EVs), rooftop solar, battery storage) is making data access even harder.
-As described in a highly cited 20191 academic study, a major barrier to analysis of energy data has been data privacy.
+In energy, rapid decentralization of both power generation and consumption (e.g., EVs, rooftop solar, battery storage) is making data access even harder.
+As described in a highly cited 20196 academic study, a major barrier to analysis of energy data has been data privacy.

 It's not an overstatement to say that the consequences of scarce energy data are existential.
 The transition to clean energy to reduce greenhouse gas (GHG) emissions requires decentralized energy data.
 On an everyday level, blackouts occur when local grid operators can't coordinate among prosumers, EV charging station providers, and independent generation companies.
-Energy prices surge and energy retailers fold when data to market and manage their pricing is incomplete.
+Lack of market data leads to energy prices surges and energy retailers declaring bankruptcy.
 Energy traders can lose a whole year of profits from a single misjudgment of day-ahead or week-ahead energy forecasts.
 See Appendix G for a summary of energy data use cases and economic impact.

 VIA's mission has always been to leverage data privacy technologies to make communities cleaner, safer, and more equitable (see Appendix I).
 In fact, since 2017, VIA has been developing and deploying what we believe are the best technologies (see Appendix L for summary of Web3 stack) to address the data decentralization problem across utilities.
 In August 2022, VIA will launch Skylight, a blockchain-based energy insights platform, to enable access to consumer energy data.
-Skylight uses smart contracts, Zero-Knowledge Proofs (ZKPs), and other Web3 technologies to provide energy analysts answers (insights) to queries about power data while maintaining strict privacy compliance for data owners.
+Skylight uses smart contracts, ZKPs, and other Web3 technologies to provide energy analysts answers (insights) to queries about power data while maintaining strict privacy compliance for data owners.